intel/crashlog/README.md

 - Extract Intel Crash Log records from Windows Event Logs, Linux sysfs, and the EFI shell.
+- Store and convert the Intel Crash Log records in the UEFI CPER format (as described in the UEFI Specification Appendix N).
 - Decode Intel Crash Log records and export the content as JSON.

 ## Repository Structure